 Section I. Tournament Format

-At the conclusion of each tournament, teams will receive points based on their finish towards the USFHL National Club Rankings
+All tournaments must conclude with each team having a unique finish .
+Teams will receive points based on their finish towards the USFHL National Club Rankings.

 Section II.
 Tournament Seeding Process

-All USFHL National Championship Pathway Event pools & schedules will be based on each club’s pre-tournament seed.
-Clubs will be seeded as follows:
+All USFHL National Championship Pathway Event pools & schedules are based on each club’s pre-tournament seed.
+Clubs are seeded as follows:

 Example: